-(UPDATE: A week later, Borrelli pledged to strip the bill of the provision lowering card fees.)
+(UPDATE: A week later, Borrelli pledged to strip the bill of the provision lowering card fees, and did.
+The bill held on until July, when it failed to gain enough votes in the House.)

 Cannabis advocates and lawmakers have high hopes for a bill requiring for the first time that Arizona medical marijuana be tested for contaminants.